 Radio Parade (1933) Reel 2 could justly be considered the Citizen Kane of Elsie Carlisle film shorts (of which there are four extant, to my knowledge).
 It is a precious reminder that Elsie was not just a consummately talented recording artist and radio celebrity; she was also the accomplished stage actress whom Cole Porter personally chose to sing “What Is This Thing Called Love?”1

-UPDATE: Peter Wallace informs me that several of the musicians in this film worked for the Ambrose Orchestra; those with speaking parts include Max Goldberg on the trumpet and Bert Read on the piano.
+UPDATE: Peter Wallace and Charles Hippisley-Cox note that personnel are Joe Brannelly on the guitar, Don Stutely on the string bass, Max Goldberg on the trumpet, Billy Amstell and Joe Jeannette on the clarinet, and Bert Read on the piano.
 The latter wrote a moving tribute to Elsie shortly after her death.
+Christopher Stone is the announcer at the beginning of the short.

 Richard J. Johnson, “Elsie Carlisle (with a different style).
 Part Two.”
 Memory Lane 175 (2012): 40 ↩